ISPNE 2026 Conference: Stress in Motion

 All symposium proposals should include:

-• Symposium Title
+• Symposium title

-• Name, email, affiliation and career level for chair(s), discussants, and/or presenting authors.
+• Name, email, affiliation, and career level for chair(s), discussants, and/or presenting authors.
 The presenting author is generally the first author for forthcoming individual abstract submissions.

 • Do not use all-caps, bold, or italics.

 • Use plain text with no special formatting.
-Special characters (specifically Greek letters, greater than or equal to, and less than or equal to) must be spelled out.
+Special characters, specifically Greek letters, greater than or equal to, and less than or equal to, must be spelled out.

 • Symposia proposal length does not include title, authors’ names, affiliations, and diversity statement.

-• Optional: A graphical abstract of the symposium proposal is allowed; figure captions count against word count.
+• Optional: A graphical abstract of the symposium proposal is allowed; figure captions count against the word count.

 • We ask symposium proposals to identify ways that their proposal promotes and reflects diversity in terms of excellence in scientific merit content as well as representation of speakers and presenters.

-• The Diversity in Science statement is likewise where symposium chairs can opt to identify how their proposal fits with recommended (but not required) submission content.
+• The Diversity in Science statement is likewise where symposium chairs can opt to identify how their proposal fits with recommended, but not required, submission content.

 • Diversity in career stage is recommended.
 Career stage is reported as part of the submission process, but chairs are further encouraged to describe how symposium submissions support career diversity.

-• Each diversity statement is limited to 950 characters (around 200 words) and does not count against symposium proposal character limits.
+• Each diversity statement is limited to 950 characters, around 200 words, and does not count against symposium proposal character limits.